speedypleath/resonance_installation/README.md

 # Resonance interactive installation

 **Resonance** is an interactive audiovisual installation driven by real-time emotion detection and biometric feedback.
-It generates immersive soundscapes and visuals in response to participants' emotional states using a custom software pipeline.
+It generates an audio-visual output in response to participants' emotional states.

 ## Dependencies